navijation/njsimple/README.md

 # njsimple

 njsimple is a toy database project made by navijation to test understanding of various database concepts.
-The project will be implemented in Golang.
+The project is implemented in Golang.

 ## Inspirations

-Concepts from Designing Data-Intensive Applications are widely used, such as on transaction concurrency control strategies.
+Concepts mentioned in Designing Data-Intensive Applications are widely used.